bunnany/cs4hs/README.md

 This is a project used to experiment with Git and GitHub OwO

-This is some information about the project
+This is some unimportant information about the project

-Conflict from online.